avatar42/RMRR.model/README.md

 See [Releases Info](https://github.com/avatar42/RMRR.model/wiki/Releases) for more detail about the model's creation and evolution.

-As of v0.4 the train and test folders with the image and map files have been moved to Google Drive.
-Download them from [here](https://drive.google.com/drive/folders/1m4vCcf5AIXP0w4bhEyFpVw2M5fXu7Zq1?usp=sharing)
+As of v0.4 the train and test folders with the image and map files have been moved to Kaggle.
+Download them as zip files from [here](https://www.kaggle.com/avatar42/rmrr-model)

 **How to use:**